raskog1/100-days-of-code/log.md

 ##### JavaScript Algorithms Part 1

-**Today's Progress**: Worked through first three folders of algorithms.
+**Today's Progress**: Worked through first three folders in Algorithms.

 **Thoughts**: I'm a little rusty with JavaScript and a little cocky at the same time.
 Worked through 8-9 algorithms and tried to get clever with a few of them, which ended up slowing me down in the end.
 However, end results were good overall.